cgcardona/CSS3Goodness/README.markdown

 the fly and then have the code generated and displayed on the screen.

-Hopefully over time I can grow this to include many CSS3 goodies but initially I plan to focus on border-radius (rounded corners), box-shadow (drop shadow), and text-shadow (text drop shadow).
+Hopefully over time I can grow this to include many CSS3 goodies but initially I plan to focus on

+- border-radius (rounded corners)
+- box-shadow (drop shadow)
+- text-shadow (text drop shadow).